Innovation Hub and the Digital Society Initiative

 This transformation depends on developments in various disciplines including data science, law, ethics, geography, medical and health sciences and economics.
 This course provides an introduction to the digitalization of mobility from the perspectives of these disciplines.

-The course consists of a preparatory lecture block and the 48h Innovathon.
+The course consists of preparatory input sessions and the 48h Innovathon.
 Participating students hand in two assignments and present their idea to the jury at the end of the Innovathon.

 During the Innovathon, student teams will develop innovative ideas with the support from a challenge partner.
 Ideas with high potential will be given the chance to be further developed after the course.